hanamartinkovakuchynkova/j2w-ukol02/README.md

+# TASK 2 | JAVA 2 by Czechitas

+The goal is to create a web page that displays a randomly selected quote (from the quotes.txt file) and a randomly selected image (from the Unsplash photo library) every time it loads.
+The project already had stylesheets for this.

 # Úkol 2

 Cílem je vytvořit webovou stránku, která při každém načtení zobrazí náhodně zvolený citát a náhodně zvolený obrázek.
 Stránka může vypadat nějak takhle